How to Create Effective Presentations and Repurpose Content

 I am a big Kansas City Royals fan, and I love the game of baseball.
 The other day while I was watching a game, I realized just what it was that made the Royals such a relentless team.
 Although it may be better known for its defense, the Royals are also known for keeping the line moving on offense and putting the ball in play.
 This had me thinking about how the approach to putting out content can be very similar in strategy.

 Today’s B2B marketers are faced with an increasing amount of presentations and content that they have to create in order to match the efforts of competitors.
-In fact, 76% of marketers will produce more content in 2016 than they did in 2015.
 With such a high rate of content being produced, your audience is looking for digestible content that will hook their interest and keep them engaged throughout your presentation and their experience with your brand.
 In this post, I will explore how keeping it simple, having a direct call to action, and repurposing content can enhance your marketing strategies and make you an all-around smarter B2B baserunner.

 While content and presentation curation may seem daunting, just remember to keep it simple and direct in order to drive home your messaging.
 As George Brett said, “When you get in that situation you simplify the approach…you play as hard as you can, win a game and come back to play another game.”